wp-plugins/wen-featured-image/README.txt

 == Description ==

-<h3>WEN Featured Image</h3>This plugin helps you to manage featured image for your post or pages in easy way.
-This will display featured image in the separate column in the listings.
+<h3>WEN Featured Image</h3>WEN Featured Image helps you to manage featured image for your posts or pages in easy way.
+Featured image is displayed in the separate column in the listings.
 You can easily add/edit/remove featured image from the listing page.
 You can also force featured image for selected post types.

 Plugin: [Home Page](http://wenthemes.com/item/wordpress-plugins/wen-featured-image/)